My Account

 6. Add Additional Sections to Your Graphic Design CV

-7. Consider a Cover Letter
+7. Make a Cover Letter

 This is how to write a cover letter for graphic design jobs: